๐ŸฃDevelopmental Biology

 Pax Genes

-• Contain paired domain and often a homeodomain—this dual DNA-binding capacity allows precise target gene regulation
+• Contain a paired domain and often a homeodomain.
+This dual DNA-binding capacity allows precise target gene regulation and distinguishes Pax proteins from single-domain transcription factors.

-• Mutations cause specific syndromes—Pax6 haploinsufficiency causes aniridia (absence of iris), a high-yield clinical correlation
+• Mutations cause specific syndromes.
+Pax6 haploinsufficiency causes aniridia (absence of the iris).
+Pax3 mutations cause Waardenburg syndrome (pigmentation and hearing defects).
+These are high-yield clinical correlations.

 Sox Genes

-• Define stem cell pluripotency—Sox2 is one of the four Yamanaka factors used to generate induced pluripotent stem cells
+• Define stem cell pluripotency.
+Sox2 is one of the four Yamanaka factors (along with Oct4, Klf4, and c-Myc) used to generate induced pluripotent stem cells (iPSCs).

-• Critical for sex determination—SRY (Sex-determining Region Y) is a Sox family member that initiates male development
+• Critical for sex determination.
+SRY (Sex-determining Region Y) is a Sox family member that initiates male development by upregulating Sox9, which drives Sertoli cell differentiation in the developing gonad.

-Compare: Pax6 vs. Sox2—both are transcription factors essential for development, but Pax6 specifies organ identity (eye) while Sox2 maintains pluripotency.
-This illustrates how transcription factors can either promote differentiation or maintain stemness.
+Compare: Pax6 vs. Sox2: both are transcription factors essential for development, but Pax6 specifies organ identity (eye) while Sox2 maintains pluripotency.
+This illustrates how transcription factors can either drive differentiation toward a specific fate or hold cells in an undifferentiated state.

 Secreted Signaling Molecules

 These genes encode proteins that are secreted from signaling centers and diffuse through tissues to pattern neighboring cells.
-They often act as morphogens—concentration gradients specify different cell fates at different distances from the source.
+They often act as morphogens, where concentration gradients specify different cell fates at different distances from the source.

 Wnt Genes